Voyager Pet Owner Terms and Conditions

 The Direct Debit Guarantee

-• If there are any changes to the amount, date or frequency of your Direct Debit, Animal Healthcare Company Ltd will notify you 3 working days in advance of your account being debited or as otherwise agreed.
-If you request Animal Healthcare Company Ltd to collect a payment, confirmation of the amount and date will be given to you at the time of the request.
+- If there are any changes to the amount, date or frequency of your Direct Debit, Premier Vet Alliance Ltd will notify you 3 working days in advance of your account being debited or as otherwise agreed.
+If you request Premier Vet Alliance Ltd to collect a payment, confirmation of the amount and date will be given to you at the time of the request.

-• If an error is made in the payment of your Direct Debit, by Animal Healthcare Company Ltd, or your bank or building society, you are entitled to a full and immediate refund of the amount paid from your bank or building society
+- If an error is made in the payment of your Direct Debit, by Premier Vet Alliance Ltd, or your bank or building society, you are entitled to a full and immediate refund of the amount paid from your bank or building society

-• If you receive a refund you are not entitled to, you must pay it back when Animal Healthcare Company Ltd asks you to.
+- If you receive a refund you are not entitled to, you must pay it back when Premier Vet Alliance Ltd asks you to.